-Previous remakes include a Judy Garland musical in 1954 as well as Streisand’s 1976 starring vehicle, so the storyline options are limited.
-This being the fourth remake, it doesn’t shy away from predictability: such as Ally’s beginnings in a dead-end job, her typical bouncy all-rooting gay friend, the music manager with a British accent and the highly unoriginal transformation of Ally from middle-of-the-road singer/ songwriter to RnB pop star.
-But then this is juxtaposed by the authentic chemistry and the warmth emitting from the interactions between Cooper and Gaga, as well as the natural development of their relationship, which completely elevates the film.
+This being the fourth remake (previous entries include the Judy Garland 1954’s musical as wells Streisand’s 1976 starring vehicle) it doesn’t shy away from predictability: such as Ally’s beginnings in a dead-end job, her typical bouncy all-rooting gay friend, the British music manager and the highly unoriginal transformation of Ally from singer/ songwriter to RnB pop star.
+But then this is juxtaposed by the chemistry and the warmth between Cooper and Gaga, there is a genuine candour in all their interactions, giving their relationship that touch of celluloid magic.

-This is not to say A Star is Born is not forumlaic and often problematic with a touch of the misogynistic.
-It could have easily fallen into the generic trope, but Cooper’s years on various sets, suggest that he has learned some of the mastery in directing.
-He has his camera filming close-up and personal providing us with an intimate look-in, he allows for over-sentimentality yet avoids sugar-coating, he injects a dose of contrary by leaving confortational moments open-ended.
+Matters could have easily fallen into the generic trope, but Cooper’s years on film sets suggest that he has learned some of the mastery in film-making.
+Positioning his camera up-close and personal, he gives the sensation of an intimate look-in, allowing for over-sentimentality but its never saccharine sweet.
+Confortational moments are left open-ended keeping audiences guessing.
 And whilst he does all this, he manages to keep the film attainable enough to appeal to a mainstream audience.